Financial aid recipients must meet certain policies and standards to receive financial aid. Please familiarize yourself with the following policies.

 All applicants selected:

 When a student's financial aid application has been selected for verification, the student will receive weekly emails to the student’s CSS email account as to what documentation is needed to satisfy the verification requirements.
 The weekly email continues until all documents have been submitted.
-The student may also view required documentation on the OneStop page of the CSS Cor portal.
+The student may also view required documentation in Banner.

 Tax Return Transcripts Students and/or parents who filed Federal tax returns will generally use the FAFSA IRS Data Retrieval or IRS Tax Return Transcript options for verification.
 Photocopies of parent/student Federal tax returns can be accepted starting 1/9/19 for verification for both the 2018-19 and 2019-20 school years (Electronic Announcement dated 1/9/19).
 The first preference is for students and parents to use the IRS Data Retrieval option.
 If a student/parent is not able to use or is not eligible to use the IRS Data Retrieval, the student/parent will need to request an IRS Tax Return Transcript directly from the IRS or supply a signed copy of the Federal tax return (2018-19 or 2019-20 aid years only).
 A student or parent who filed an amended federal tax return or was/is a victim of identity theft should contact CSS OneStop for assistance.